Basic Elements of the Rainwater Harvesting System Filtering

 ⦁ Bladder or Gravitational System.

-Assuming that you are located far from heavily-polluted industrial and/or agricultural zones, such a system, if properly designed and maintained, should be able to provide the bathing-quality water.
+Assuming that you are located far from heavily-polluted industrial and/or agricultural zones, such a system, if properly designed and maintained, should be able to provide bathing-quality water.
 (See the chapter: CH -Fundamentals of Rainwater Harvesting).

 Basic elements of the Rainwater Harvesting System (in read components being subject of this article).
 Source: Your Home (Australia’s guide to environmentally sustainable homes)